rust-lang/book/nostarch/chapter20.md

 Right now, our web server will return the HTML in the file no matter what the client requested.
-Let’s add functionality to check that the browser is requesting */* before returning the HTML file and return an error if the browser requests anything else.
+Let’s add functionality to check that the browser is requesting */* before returning the HTML file, and return an error if the browser requests anything else.
 For this we need to modify `handle_connection`, as shown in Listing 20-6.
 This new code checks the content of the request received against what we know a request for */* looks like and adds `if` and